KontrollFreek/KontrollFreek/README.md

 ### Hey!

-I'm KontrollFreek, an amateur dev who likes JS and Python (As well as web development in general), fluffy green folf boy, and pansexual boy liker 🥰.
+I'm KontrollFreek, an amateur dev who likes JS and Python (As well as web development in general), fluffy green folf boy, and pansexual boy (and girl!) liker 🥰.

 Check out my website at www.kontroll.dev.
 (It even has a cool domain!)